schnerring/hugo-theme-gruvbox/README.md

 hugo mod init example.com
 ```

-Add the following to the `config.toml` file:
+Add the following to the `hugo.toml` file:

 ```toml
 [markup]